RasmussenLab/HAPI/README.md

 medRxiv 2023.06.15.23290026; doi: https://doi.org/10.1101/2023.06.15.23290026
 ```

+The software is available on [pip](https://pypi.org/project/hapi-pyth/) and the github repo is available [here](https://github.com/RasmussenLab/HAPI/tree/main).

 The 144 ancient simulated DNA samples, together with the folder containing the results ran by HAPI, are available at [this link](https://doi.org/10.17894/ucph.a31d9052-546d-4f8f-8e16-e5bd896df67b).

 After unzipping the file, HAPI can be installed and run with the following commands:

 ```
+# We recommend to create a virtual environment with e.g. conda
+conda create -n hapi_env
+conda activate hapi_env

+# Install pip in the conda environment
+conda install pip

+# Locate the path where pip got installed in the conda environment
+conda env list

+# Install HAPI using the pip file of the conda environment to install it in the environment
+/path/to/hapi_env/bin/pip install hapi-pyth

+# Alternatively, HAPI can be installed locally simply with
 pip install hapi-pyth

+# Create folder where to store the results
 mkdir results

+# Command with options to execute HAPI
 hapi-pyth \
 --samples-file list_samples.txt \
 --files-extension .cram \